 of it?

-Would you even believe it?
+Or, would you even believe it?

 So, with that in mind, let's look at choice another way.
 Since we have been given the ability to choose, and we have continual choices to make (even if some of them are merely by rote), wouldn't it be much more comfortable, even easier... if we looked at choice in a fresh way?
 How about thinking of it as something that we can actually use to our benefit?...
-And how would it be if that were true, more often than we think?
+And how would it be if that could be true, more often than we think?

 So, with that in mind, let's look at choice another way.
-Since we have been given the ability to choose, and we have continual choices to make (even if some of them are merely by rote), wouldn't it be much more comfortable, even easier... if we looked at choice in a fresh way?
-How about thinking of it as something that we can actually use to our benefit?...
-And how would it be if that were true, more often than we think?
+Since we have been given the ability to choose, and we do have choices to make, how about thinking of it as something that we can actually use to our benefit?...
+And how would it be if that were true, more often than we think.

 Understanding that choice can be a tool to use for our own benefit, we might begin to see that there could be benefits possible from using choice in many situations.
-It can help us to realize that we actually can be in control of our life
+It can help us to realize that we actually can be in control of our life by using it, and not letting unproductive choices use us!

 Choice as a Tool!